Tuhfatu-Akhtary/Landing-page/README.md

 # Landing-page

-It is landing page design for a website using Html and Css
+It is landing page or homepage design for a website using Html and Css